MicrosoftDocs/visualstudio-docs/docs/cross-platform/setup-and-install.md

 2. When the **Installing** dialog appears, check the following boxes:

     - **Mobile & Gaming > Mobile Development with .NET**.
-This options will also automatically select various Android tools under Common Tools and Software Development Kits.
+This option will also automatically select various Android tools and Software Development Kits.

         ![Select the Mobile Development option under Gaming and Mobile Development](../cross-platform/media/cross-plat-xamarin-setup-2a.png "Cross-Plat Xamarin Setup 2")